Gimme Chocolate!!

 "Gimme Chocolate!!" (ギミチョコ!!, Gimi Choko!!) is a song by the Japanese kawaii metal band Babymetal from their self-titled debut album.
-Though it was not released as a single in Japan, the song became an international success, with its music video gaining over 170 million views on YouTube.
-Later, it was released via earMusic in the United Kingdom on May 31, 2015 as a digital single.
+Though it was not released as a single in Japan, the song became an international success.
+Later, it was released via earMusic in the United Kingdom on May 31, 2015, as a digital single.

 Background and release

-The song premiered on December 21, 2013 at the Makuhari Messe Event Hall, nearly coinciding with Nakamoto's sixteenth birthday.
+The song premiered on December 21, 2013, at the Makuhari Messe Event Hall, nearly coinciding with Nakamoto's sixteenth birthday.
 The song was first released in Japan as part of the band's debut album Babymetal on February 26, 2014, with a live music clip of the premiere uploaded to YouTube the day before, on February 25, 2014.
-The song received a release in the United Kingdom as a digital single on iTunes on May 31, 2015, one day before the physical rerelease of the album.
+The song was released in the United Kingdom as a digital single on iTunes on May 31, 2015, one day before the physical re-release of the album.

-The song was featured in the video games Rock Band 4 and Beatstar, with the former as a downloadable song, and used in a promo trailer for Tiny Tina's Wonderlands, a game from Gearbox Software.
+The song was featured in the video games Rock Band 4 and Beatstar, with the former as a downloadable song.
+It was also used in September 2021 in a promo trailer for Tiny Tina's Wonderlands, a game from Gearbox Software.

 Composition

-"Gimme Chocolate!!" is composed and arranged by Takeshi Ueda of The Mad Capsule Markets.
+"Gimme Chocolate!!" is composed and arranged by Takeshi Ueda of the Mad Capsule Markets.
 Described as a kawaii metal song, the band's manager Kobametal considered it closest to a pop crossover, like "Doki Doki ☆ Morning".
 The song begins with elements of thrash metal.
 During the verses, Mizuno and Kikuchi shout onomatopoeias such as "Atata tatata zukkyun!" (あたた たたた ずっきゅん!) while the chorus showcases the vocals of Nakamoto with a quick transition to pop melodies and a major key, with the phrases transitioning back and forth several times.
 The lyrics talk about girls struggling with the pressure to maintain their figures, or as Nakamoto explained, "[The lyrics of the song are] about girls and women who love to eat chocolate.
 But they are […] afraid about putting on weight."